Vshnv/hackson/README.md

 # Skeson
-JSON Library for Java with a focus on DSL
+JSON Library for Java with a focus on providing a clean DSL

 ```java